-Can be primary (congenital) or secondary.
-It presents in childhood and adulthood, and can affect both sexes.
+Hypogammaglobulinemia can be primary (congenital) or secondary.
+It can present in childhood and in adults, and can affect both sexes.

-Primary disease (most common cause being common variable immunodeficiency [CVID]) may have a delay of several years between clinical presentation and reaching a diagnosis.
+Primary hypogammaglobulinemia (most common cause being common variable immunodeficiency [CVID]) may have a delay of several years between clinical presentation and diagnosis.

-Patients are predisposed to recurrent upper and lower respiratory tract infections.
+Patients can be predisposed to recurrent upper and lower respiratory tract infections.

-Treatment is tailored to specific causes and individual patient needs, and includes intravenous or subcutaneous immunoglobulin replacement.
+Treatment is tailored to specific causes and the clinical presentation of each patient, and includes intravenous or subcutaneous immunoglobulin replacement.

 Severe combined immunodeficiency (SCID) is a medical emergency and suspected cases require immediate specialist center referral for diagnosis and treatment.

-Hypogammaglobulinemia occurs when serum immunoglobulin levels are reduced.
-This occurs due to a variety of underlying primary/congenital intrinsic immune system defects (e.g., common variable immunodeficiency) and secondary immunodeficient states (e.g., medication-related, hematologic malignancy, protein-losing diseases).
+Hypogammaglobulinemia is defined as reduced serum immunoglobulin (antibody) levels.
+This can be due to a variety of underlying primary/congenital intrinsic immune system defects (e.g., common variable immunodeficiency) or secondary immunodeficient states (e.g., medication-related, hematologic malignancy, protein-losing diseases).
 The most commonly recognized clinical feature is recurrent infection.

 History and exam